enkindletech/docs.insolvencysoftware.in/vdr/recycle.md

 The folder or file can be restored by clicking on the 'Restore' icon from the Actions list.
 On doing so, all files/ folders (including sub-folders and files) will be restored to its original destination.
 All permissions that were assigned against the folder/ file prior to it getting deleted will be restored.
 They will also inherit permissions set for the parent folder.

-### What happends to the permission of restored files
+### What happens to the permission of restored files